 All Why We Bully training participants will be provided relevant materials to incorporate into their schools.

 This program is FREE for educators.
-All trainings are from 9am-3pm.
+All in-person trainings are from 9am-3pm.
 Participants who attend the full training will receive 5.5 professional development credits.
+Please note that until further notice all workshops are virtual and are 2 to 3 hours in length.
+2 or 3 PD credits will be awarded depending on the length of the workshop.

-Registration links will be released two months prior to training dates.
-To be the first to learn about upcoming trainings, sign up for our educator email list here.
+PLEASE NOTE: Registration links will be released two months prior to training dates.
+To be the first to learn about upcoming trainings, sign up for our educator email list.

 The Unconscious Bias training will introduce participants to the concept of unconscious (or implicit) bias in themselves and in others.
 This training will demonstrate to participants the many ways that unconscious bias manifests itself.
 It will also identify strategies to address unconscious bias in ourselves and in our school population.